nautobot/nautobot/nautobot/docs/development/core/best-practices.md

 from nautobot.core.utils.lookup import get_route_for_model
 ```

-This utility function supports both UI and API views for both Nautobot core apps and Nautobot plugins.
+This utility function supports both UI and API views for both Nautobot core apps and Nautobot Apps.

 +++ 1.4.3
     Support for generating API routes was added to `get_route_for_model()` by passing the argument `api=True`.